evrtt/TrailMagic/README.md

 ## Where can I find the App?

-Trail Magic is hosted live at https://trailmagic.herokuapp.com.
+A non-up-to-date version of Trail Magic is hosted live at https://trailmagic.herokuapp.com.
+We are working on getting the most up-to-date version of Trail Magic hosted on Heroku soon.
-The live site will be updated with the above planned functionality soon!

 ## Technologies